Background and design of the controlled cannabis supply chain experiment

 Compliance with the rules of the experiment

-The residence criterion means that owners of coffee shops in participating municipalities located on the border with Germany or Belgium may only admit people who live in the Netherlands.
+The border municipalities (Breda, Heerlen and Maastricht) must apply the residence criterion in their local policy.
+The residence criterion means that owners of coffeeshops in participating municipalities located on the border with Germany or Belgium may only admit people who live in the Netherlands.
 In addition, they may only sell cannabis to residents of the Netherlands.

 Participation is compulsory